-Recent opera credits include: Maiden (Fliegende Hollander), Rose Opera; Annina (La Traviata), New Sussex Opera; Yum-Yum (The Mikado), the Witch (Hansel and Gretel), First Lady (the Magic Flute), the Monitor (Suor Angelica) with Opera Anywhere; Second Woman (Dido and Aeneas), Helios Collective; Lucy (Cheryomushki), Nancy (Albert Herring), Hermia (A Midsummer Night's Dream), Cambridge University Opera Society.
+Recent opera credits include: Susanna (Nozze di Figaro), Puzzlepiece Opera: Maiden (Fliegende Hollander), Rose Opera; Annina (La Traviata), New Sussex Opera; Yum-Yum (The Mikado), the Witch (Hansel and Gretel), First Lady (the Magic Flute), the Monitor (Suor Angelica) with Opera Anywhere; Second Woman (Dido and Aeneas), Helios Collective; Lucy (Cheryomushki), Nancy (Albert Herring), Hermia (A Midsummer Night's Dream), Cambridge University Opera Society.

-As a member of Emma Kirkby’s Dowland Works, she regularly performs with lutenists across the country, and is a soloist with the Facade Ensemble, specialising in contemporary music with a focus on Stockhausen.
-She has also sung for Raymond Gubbay's Christmas extravaganzas.
+As a member of Emma Kirkby’s Dowland Works, she performs with lutenists across the country, and is a soloist with the Facade Ensemble, specialising in contemporary music, particularly Stemming.
+She is also a member of St Martin's Voices at St Martin in the Fields.

 Olivia is passionate about oratorio: recent solo performances include Mozart and Brahms Requiems, Pergolesi Stabat Mater, Handel Messiah, Bach Christmas Oratorio, Haydn Nelson Mass and Poulenc Gloria.

-Olivia's studies are supported by a Trinity Laban award, grants from the Split Infinitive Trust and the Yorkshire Ladies’ Council of Education, a bursary from Rose Opera and a choral scholarship at St Gabriel’s, Pimlico.
+Olivia's studies are supported by a Trinity Laban award, grants from the Split Infinitive Trust, the Kathleen Turst and the Yorkshire Ladies’ Council of Education, a bursary from Rose Opera and a choral scholarship at St Gabriel’s, Pimlico.
 She is grateful for the continued support of News UK and the Times.